 Now Is the Time

 The truth is there is only now.
 “Now” is you reading these words.
 There is no other time.
 The past is a memory.
 The future is a thought.
 Only this moment exists, until the next moment and the next one.
 In other words, you can only think about the past and the future.
 You cannot live them.
 “If only” thinking is always about the past and generates guilt and regret in the present.
+“If only I had bought Apple stock when I had the opportunity, I would be rich now.” is an example.
 “When. . . . then” thinking is about the future and generates longing for and dissatisfaction with the present.
+“When I retire, then I will be able to pursue my hobbies.” is an example.
 Yes, you can reminisce and replay the past and anticipate the future, but you cannot have any impact on them, and you lose the present moment.
 Of course, we must retain information and experiences from the past in order to function in the present, but past information and experiences do not determine how you live the present moment.
 Unless you allow them to.